 The best time of year to see the Northern Lights in Norway is September – March.
 There are several conditions that you need in order to get a good view of the Northern Lights.
 You need dark clear skies and high solar activity to get the best chance.

 The Lofoten archipelago is located in the North of Norway, north of the Arctic Circle.
 The archipelago consists of 7 main islands.

 Are the Lofoten Islands worth visiting?

 The Lofoten Islands are absolutely worth visiting, yes.
 We loved it here and had the very best time, we didn’t want to leave.
-We couldn’t recommend a trip to the Lofoten Islands enough.
+It’s one of our favourite places we’ve been to in the whole world and we couldn’t recommend a trip to the Lofoten Islands enough.